Interview: 2009 USBC Competitor Claire Ghormley (Mon Ami Café)

 View Web Site

-From March 5-8, the Oregon Convention Center in Portland is hosting the United States Barista Championship.
-Leading up to the USBC, Food GPS is showcasing baristas who decided to compete for the American coffee crown:
+From March 5-8, the Oregon Convention Center in Portland is hosting the 2009 United States Barista Championship.
+Leading up to the USBC, I’m showcasing baristas who decided to compete for the American coffee crown.
+Meet Claire Ghormley from Mon Ami Café in Vancouver, Washington.

 1. Did anything surprise you about your regional competition?